XenooSan/IUT_Projects/README.md

 QRPhishing

-This project is proof of concept method of Phishing use in a Company compromission Scenario made for a demonstration module for Students and Employees for the ETNC developed inside the commandement des SIC
+This project is proof of concept method of Phishing use in a Company attacked workers scenario, it was made for a demonstration module for Students and Employees for the ETNC developed inside the commandement des SIC